-The Eden Prairie Fire Department is seeking new volunteer firefighters.
+The Eden Prairie Fire Department seeks new volunteer firefighters annually.

 If you have the heart to serve your community, you have everything we need!